The family crest of Akita City (a cypress fan with an eagle's feather)

 During the Nara period, Noshiro Port was a place where trade with the Bohai Kingdom on the Chinese mainland was active

-(Reference) An imaginary model of Japan's first flush toilet, discovered at the ruins of Akita Castle (former residence of the Ando clan) as evidence of trade with the Bohai Kingdom
+(Reference) A model of Japan's first flush toilet, found at the Akita Castle ruins (former residence of the Ando clan) as evidence of trade with the Bohai Kingdom

-(Akita Castle Ruins Historical Museum/Akita City) ©Akita Tourist Photo Gallery
+(Akita Castle Ruins Historical Museum / Akita City) © Akita Tourism Photo Gallery

 The Tosaminato Ando clan reached its peak from the end of the Heian period to the Kamakura period